-Project Level Staff Position Responsibility Reporting To Development 2.
-Review of DPMU / SPMU level plans and assessing the social inclusion and social safety measures; Specialist 3.
-Reviewing annual and segregated evacuation / resettlement plans; 4.
-Providing inputs to DPMU and DPIUs on social planning and monitoring; (Under PMC) 5.
-Providing inputs to contractors on social safeguard measures and inclusion aspects, focusing on tribal issues; Capacity Building: Facilitate in designing State level training programs, preparing discussion notes and curriculum; Preparation of training modules / manuals, if any, required for imparting capacity building training; Imparting training / facilitating training / capacity building of different stakeholders; Facilitate seminars / symposium / workshops etc. and appraising the audience on project specific social management practices, key learning lessons etc. Documentation: Preparing guiding principles on case documentation and reviewing key learning documents prepared at DPMU / DPIU level; Facilitate in developing different IEC materials on social safeguard measures; Facilitate thematic studies / research on social aspects (inclusion, work participation etc.); Finalizing learning cases for publication / reporting; Monitoring, Supervision & Evaluation: 1.
-Conducting periodic field monitoring and assessing implementation of ESMP / mitigation measures by intervention category; 2.
-Monitoring the works of the contractors on social safeguard measures and execution of mitigation measures; Ensuring social monitoring in terms of inclusion, implementation of RAP, livelihood of the affected families, worker's condition etc. and compare the changes; Support in developing disaggregated database and its analysis to track periodic changes; Facilitate in conducting social management audit during mid-term and end-line assessment; Coordinating with Social and Gender Specialist of DPMUs and reviewing the progress from time to time; Liaison with relevant Govt. agencies and addressing their quarries, if any; Reporting: 1.
+Development Specialist 2.
+Review of DPMU / SPMU level plans and assessing the social inclusion and social safety measures; Specialist 1 Reviewing annual and segregated evacuation / resettlement plans; Providing inputs to DPMU and DPIUs on social planning and monitoring; (Under PMC) Providing inputs to Drive and Drives on social safeguard measures and inclusion aspects, focusing on tribal issues; (Under PMC) Providing inputs to contractors on social safeguard measures and inclusion aspects, focusing on tribal issues; Capacity Building: Facilitate in designing State level training programs, preparing discussion notes and curriculum; Preparation of training modules / manuals, if any, required for imparting capacity building training; Imparting training / facilitating training / capacity building of different stakeholders; Facilitate seminars / symposium / workshops etc. and appraising the audience on project specific social management practices, key learning lessons etc. Documentation: Preparing guiding principles on case documentation and reviewing key learning documents prepared at DPMU / DPIU level; Facilitate in developing different IEC materials on social safeguard measures; Facilitate thematic studies / research on social aspects (inclusion, work participation etc.); Finalizing learning cases for publication / reporting; Monitoring, Supervision & Evaluation: 1.
+Conducting periodic field monitoring and assessing implementation of ESMP / mitigation measures by intervention category; Monitoring the works of the contractors on social safeguard measures and execution of mitigation measures; Ensuring social monitoring in terms of inclusion, implementation of RAP, livelihood of the affected families, worker's condition etc. and compare the changes; Support in developing disaggregated database and its analysis to track periodic changes; Facilitate in conducting social management audit during mid-term and end-line assessment; Coordinating with Social and Gender Specialist of DPMUs and reviewing the progress from time to time; Liaison with relevant Govt. agencies and addressing their quarries, if any; Reporting: 1.
 Compilation of social development reports of DPMU and DPIUs; 2.
 Preparing social monitoring report for the project and its submission to PD-WBMIFMP / SPMU for onward sharing with the World Bank; District (DPMU) Environmental Specialist (Under PMC) Planning: 1.
 Preparation of site-specific plans on environmental aspects taking the nature of work in to account; 2.
 Providing inputs to contractors on environmental safeguard measures; APD- WBMIFMP